Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 ```

-We use the following command to infer and stylize the specified image, and the result will be saved under `result.jpg`.
+You can use the following command to infer and stylize images, and the result will be saved in `result.jpg`.

 ```
 $ curl -o cat.jpg https://images.pexels.com/photos/156934/pexels-photo-156934.jpeg